-If recipient uses funds under this award to purchase body armor, the recipient must submit a signed certification that law enforcement agencies receiving body armor purchased with funds from this award have a written "mandatory wear" policy in effect.
+If recipient uses funds under this award to purchase body armor, the recipient must submit a signed certification that each law enforcement agency receiving body armor purchased with funds from this award has a written "mandatory wear" policy in effect.
 The recipient must keep signed certifications on file for any subrecipients planning to utilize funds from this award for ballistic-resistant and stab-resistant body armor purchases.
-This policy must be in place for at least all uniformed officers before any JAG funding can be used by the agency for body armor.
+This policy must be in place for at least all uniformed officers before any funds from this award may be used by an agency for body armor.
 There are no requirements regarding the nature of the policy other than it be a mandatory wear policy for all uniformed officers while on duty.